Anomalous Local Criticality in Heavy Fermion Metals from Holography

-The details of the microscopic Hamiltonian may not be important, since the system becomes universal at fixed point including the infared non-Gaussian fixed point we focus in this letter, the important inputs are just the symmetry group and the dimensionality of the system.
-The holographic approach provides us a way to probe universal macroscopic features of such system at a non-Gaussian fixed point without knowing any microscopic details.
-The holographic duality says that there exists a non-Gaussian fixed point in this SU(N) gauge system at large-N limit, a d-dimensional theory at a vicinity of a non-Gaussian fixed point duals to a theory living on the boundary of an d+1 dimensional asymptotic anti-deSitter (AdS) gravitational background, $Z_{CFT}=Z_{AdS\: Gravity}$ \cite{Maldacena:1997re,Witten:1998qj}.
+The details of the microscopic Hamiltonian may not be important, since the system becomes universal at the fixed point including the infared non-Gaussian fixed point we focus in this letter, the important inputs are just the symmetry group and the dimensionality of the system.
+The holographic approach provides us a way to probe the universal macroscopic features of such systems at a non-Gaussian fixed point without knowing any microscopic details.
+The holographic duality says that the type IIB string on anti-deSitter spacetime ($AdS_{d+1}$) is dual to $\mathcal{N}=4$ SU(N) super Yang-Mills theory in d dimensions.
+When the SU(N) Yang-Mills theory becomes strongly coupled, or in other words, the Yang-Mills theory approaches to a non-Gaussian fixed point, the string theory reduces to a classical Einstein gravity theory.
+So the duality conjectures that there must exists a non-Gaussian fixed point in this SU(N) gauge system at large-N limit, a d-dimensional theory at a non-Gaussian fixed point duals to a theory living on the boundary of an d+1 dimensional asymptotic AdS gravitational background, i.e. $Z_{CFT}=Z_{AdS\: Gravity}$ \cite{Maldacena:1997re,Witten:1998qj}.
 Therefore, the partition function $Z[B]$ at the non-Gaussian fixed point could be given by calculating its gravitational dual partition function.
 The large-N limit suppresses the fluctuations near the saddle point to the order $\mathcal{O}(1/N)$, the saddle point value gives the dominate contribution to the partition function of the gravity side, so the duality implies that the partition functional Eq.(\ref{eq:partition}) takes the fixed point value where $S_{cl}$ is the classical action of magnetic field in an d+1 dimensional asymptotic AdS gravitational system.
-When the boundary theory becomes strongly coupled, the action is reduced to Einstein theory with classical asymptotic AdS metric.
+When the boundary theory becomes strongly coupled, the action is reduced to the Einstein theory with classical asymptotic AdS metric.
 We take the U(1) subgroup of the SU(N), then where $F_{\mu\nu}$ is the fields strength, $B_{i}=\frac{1}{2}\epsilon_{ijk}F_{jk}$, $(i=1,2,3)$, and $g_{YM}^{2}=16\pi^{2}R/N^{2}$ is the gauge coupling.
-In order to model the quasi-2D structure and strong anisotropic mentioned in feature (3), in this letter we need $d=3+1$ and lie the wave vector $\mathbf{q}$ along a special direction, e.g. $\mathbf{q}$ parallels to the easy moment direction c axis (we denote it as z-direction), $q^{2}=\left|q_{z}\right|^{2}$.
+In order to model the quasi-2D structure and the strong anisotropic mentioned in the feature (3), in this letter we need $d=3+1$ and lie the wave vector $\mathbf{q}$ along a special direction, e.g. $\mathbf{q}$ parallels to the easy moment direction c axis (we denote it as the z-direction), $q^{2}=\left|q_{z}\right|^{2}$.
 To introduce finite temperature to the system, a black hole is required to embed into the $AdS_{5}$ background, which gives the metric $g_{\mu\nu}$\cite{Policastro:2002se,Son:2002sd} where $f(u)=1-u^{2}$, and $u$ valued from 0 (boundary) to 1 (horizon of the black hole) is the coordinate of the extra dimension, R is the curvature radius of the AdS space.